BartoszBartniczak/MongodbSparkIntegration/README.md

 docker run -it --net ist --rm mongo sh -c 'exec mongo mongo:27017/tweets"'
 ```
 #### Setting up the twitter collector
-In order to run the twitter collector sample you need to setup the `MongodbSparkIntegration/config.yml` file with your twitter API keys.
-Then simply run the following command to start collecting the data:
+In order to run the twitter collector sample you need to setup the `MongodbSparkIntegration/config.yaml` file with your twitter API keys.

+When configured, simply run the following command to start collecting the data:
 ```
 # let's build the image for ist_twitter
 docker build -t ist_twitter ist_twitter/